 }

 dCode retains ownership of the "Goldbach Conjecture" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Goldbach Conjecture" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Goldbach Conjecture" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Goldbach Conjecture" are not public, same for offline use on PC, tablet, iPhone or Android !
+Except explicit open source licence (indicated Creative Commons / free), the "Goldbach Conjecture" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Goldbach Conjecture" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Goldbach Conjecture" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!

 Reminder : dCode is free to use.